LCP MAX – New Summer EDC From Ruger

 Ruger’s LCP MAX continues the trend of small pistols with large capacities.
 Except this one is even smaller, yet still packs 10+1 or 12+1 rounds of .380 into its tiny form factor.
-It that sounds familiar, it’s because that’s the current trend (which I happen to like).
-If it looks familiar , that’s because the LCP MAX is based on the LCP II.
+It that sounds familiar, it’s because that’s the current approach (which I happen to like) for carry pistols.
+If it looks familiar, that’s because the LCP MAX is based on the LCP II.
 Ruger designers added a fraction of an inch here and there and managed to fit four extra rounds.
 More capacity isn’t enough though.
 They also improved the sights and made sure it had a great trigger.

 Ruger LCP MAX vs LCP II by the numbers